lynl7130/DeepL_Baby/courses/cs231n/Lecture_7.md

 grad_squared = 0
 while True:
   dx = compute_gradient(x)
-  grad_square += dx * dx #Added element-wise scaling of the gradient based on the historical sum of squares in each dimension x -= learning_rate * dx / (np.sqrt(grad_squared) + 1e-7)
+  grad_squared += dx * dx #Added element-wise scaling of the gradient based on the historical sum of squares in each dimension x -= learning_rate * dx / (np.sqrt(grad_squared) + 1e-7)
 ```
 * What if high condition number?